codeprimate/askymyfiles/README.md

 ~/bin/askymyfiles add the/path/to/file.txt
 ```

-To ask a question using the gpt-3.5-turbo-16k model, use the following command:
+To ask a question using the gpt-3.5-turbo-16k model, then "ask":

 ```
-askmyfiles ask "Your question."
+~/bin/askmyfiles ask "Your question."
 ```

-To remove a file from the database, use the following command:
+To remove a file from the database, then "remove":

 ```
 # Specify a single file to remove